 In 2008, the doubling of oil prices forced airlines to reconsider some of these extra long routes.
 The long flight sectors required heavy fuel loads which of course were made even worse by the amount of fuel required to lift and maintain flight with the extra fuel loads.
 Airlines started to reduce the sector lengths to try and economise on fuel spending.
 Some even started to sell off their A340s.

 The time of the large twin-jets was now at hand.
 Given, a large engine on something like a Boeing 777 is less economical than one of the A340 engines but as there are only two it makes the twin more viable.
-Less engines to maintain and have spares for as well was a factor.
+Fewer engines to maintain as well as carrying fewer engine spares was also a factor.
 So with all 375 orders filled the A340 was discontinued on 11 November 2011.

 The Airbus A340 is succeeded by the Airbus A350 XWB family of aircraft.